albertvision/apache-archive-downloader/README.md

 Goes recursively through all links found on the page.

-Supports only HTTP Basic Auth with `USERNAME`:`PASSWORD`.
+Requires HTTP Basic Auth of the web server.

-Supports contiunation of partly downloaded files.
+Supports continuation of partly downloaded files.

 ## Todo